SIsilicon/WorldEdit-BE-Docs/docs/usage/regions/selection.md

 `;hpos1` and `;hpos2` do exactly what the previous two commands do, but instead of marking your current location, it marks the block you're looking at.
 They also have a tool equivalent, the far wand, which you can bind to any item with `;tool farwand`.

+### Selection information

+The `;size` command, while it's used for changing the brush size, can also tell you information about your selection.
+Just use the command without any arguments.
+Adding the `-c` flag will give you information about the clipboard instead.

 ## Adjusting the selection

 ### Expanding the selection